Skip to content

 Considerations

-Usage of the WordPress REST API should be structured to ensure that an application and a WordPress installation are as performant and stable as possible.
-The following questions should be considered for applications that make significant usage of the WordPress REST API (e.g., replacing the front end of a site with a Node.js application, or a high usage mobile application):
+Structure WordPress REST API usage to ensure that an application and a WordPress installation are as performant and stable as possible.
+Consider the following questions for applications that make significant usage of the WordPress REST API (e.g., replacing the front end of a site with a Node.js application, or a high-usage mobile application):

 • Typical profile of requests: For each type of view, what requests will an application make when the caches are cold?
 What requests will be made when the caches are warm?